Article updated, November 2023.

 You’re probably already bored.

 UX means exactly what it says.
-Google will be placing more emphasis on how easy a website is to navigate.
-Your potentials are lazy, remember, they don’t want to spend their time having to root through pages of content to find what they need.
+Google likes easy-to-use websites.
+Your clients are lazy, remember, they don’t want to spend their time having to root through pages of content to find what they need.

-Having a logical flow with clear destinations aren’t the only elements that impact user experience.
+Having a logical flow with clear destinations isn’t the only element that impacts user experience.
 If, for example, your website doesn’t adapt to mobile view, you’re losing customers.
-Nearly everyone is looking at websites on their mobile devices.
-If you’re only concern is how it behaves on desktop, you’re a pilchard.
+Nearly everyone is looking at websites on those handy devices.
+If your only concern is how it behaves on desktop, you’re a pilchard.

 Slow loading times will also bugger things up.
-If you have high-resolution images – please compress those bastards but there are plenty of back-end elements that could be affecting your sites’ overall performance.
+If you have high-resolution images, please compress those bastards down.
+There are plenty of back-end elements that could also be affecting your site’s overall performance.

-Things to keep in mind: prospects are lazy so make your website easy to use, and don’t neglect your content.
+Things to keep in mind: prospects are lazy so make your website easy to use and easy to understand.